Fleckism/SecurityPlus/SecurityPlus/09 B Secure Switching and Routing.md

 3.3 Given a scenario, implement secure network designs #A_D
 #A_D
 **[[Attack]]s aimed at low-level networking functions can be highly effective**.
-To implement a network design that demonstrates confidentiality, integrity, and [[My linked notes/Dictionary/Availability]], you must configure switches and routers with appropriate settings.
+To implement a network design that demonstrates confidentiality, integrity, and [[Availability]], you must configure switches and routers with appropriate settings.
 These devices can be used to enforce network access control mechanisms and ensure fault-tolerant paths within the network.
 # MAN-IN-THE-MIDDLE AND LAYER 2 ATTACKS

 Attacks at the physical and data link layers, referred to in the OSI model as layer 1 and layer 2, are often focused on information gathering—network mapping and eavesdropping on network traffic.